teuteuguy/gg-dev-pipeline/README.md

 # gg-dev-pipeline boylerplate

-This is Work In Progress lambda function for my Greengrass that implements the dev-pipeline concept.
+This is **Work In Progress** Devops pipeline building for Greengrass Lambda function development.

 TODO:

-- Fix the github links to the deploy stacks....
+* Fix the github links to the deploy stacks....
-- See if we can provision the lambda function on the greengrass group directly at CF time?
+* See if we can provision the lambda function on the greengrass group directly at CF time?

 ## Start by setting up the COMMON resources.